The New Social Environment#525

 Award-winning critical theorist and cultural historian Paul Gladston is the Judith Neilson Chair Professor of Contemporary Art, University of New South Wales, Sydney and a distinguished affiliate fellow of the UK-China Humanities Alliance, Tsinghua University.
 He is co-editor of the book series Contemporary East Asian Visual Cultures, Societies and Politics and was founding principal editor of the Journal of Contemporary Chinese Art.
 His recent publications include the collected edition Visual Culture Wars at the Borders of Contemporary China (2021) and the monograph Contemporary Chinese Art, Aesthetic Modernity and Zhang Peili: Towards a Critical Contemporaneity (2019).
 He was an academic adviser to Art of Change: New Directions from China, Hayward Gallery, London (2012).

-The Rail has a tradition of ending our conversations with a poetry reading, and we’re fortunate to have Jennifer S. Cheng reading today.
+The Rail has a tradition of ending our conversations with a poetry reading, and we’re fortunate to have Jennifer S. Cheng reading.

 Jennifer S. Cheng